catsone/widget-demo/customers.md

 		<header class="major">
 			<h2>Where we operate</h2>
 		</header>
 		<p>With our diverse staff, we specialize in providing highly-qualified individuals for a wide variety of industries.
 We've had the privilege of working with top tier companies to place candidates in their dream jobs.
 We pride ourselves in establishing quality client relationships and value our candidates’ employment goals and objectives.
-We'd love to help you get the perfect person for whatever position you're looking for!</p>
+We'd love to help you find your perfect fit!</p>
 	</div>
 </section>